Estate and Gift Tax Quick Facts

 Sources:

-The dissemination of general information pertaining to Mariner Wealth Advisors’ investment advisory services and general economic market conditions.
-The views expressed are for commentary purposes only and do not take into account any individual personal, financial, or tax considerations.
-As such, the information contained herein is not intended to be personal legal, investment or tax advice or a solicitation to buy or sell any security or engage in a particular investment strategy.
-Nothing herein should be relied upon as such, and there is no guarantee that any claims made will come to pass.
-Any opinions and forecasts contained herein are based on information and sources of information deemed to be reliable, but Mariner Wealth Advisors does not warrant the accuracy of the information that this opinion and forecast is based upon.
-You should note that the materials are provided “as is” without any express or implied warranties.
-Opinions expressed are subject to change without notice and are not intended as investment advice or to predict future performance.
-Past performance does not guarantee future results.
-Consult your financial professional before making any investment decision.
+This article is limited to the dissemination of general information and is intended for educational purposes only.
+The views expressed do not take into account any individual personal, financial, or tax considerations.
+As such, the information contained herein is not intended to be personal legal, investment or tax advice or a solicitation to engage in a particular strategy.
+Any opinions and forecasts contained herein are based on information and sources of information deemed to be reliable, but we do not warrant the accuracy of the information.
+You should note that the material is provided “as is” without any express or implied warranties.
+Please consult a professional before making any financial or tax related decisions.
+Mariner does not provide legal advice.